michaelwknott/michaelwknott.github.io/content/modulo.md

 data = [None, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

 If I want to add another element to the back of the list the next available space is at index 0.
-Using the same expression as previously we can calculate the appropriate index and wrap the element around the back of the list at index 0:
+Using the same expression as previously, we can calculate the appropriate index and wrap the element around the back of the list at index 0:

 ```
 next_available_back = (FRONT + SIZE) % len(data)